Michelle J. Neuman, Ph.D.

 About Me

-Throughout my career, I have focused on strengthening policies and programs to improve young children’s development and well-being.
+Throughout my career, I have focused on strengthening policies and programs to improve young children’s development and well-being in low-resource contexts.
 I work with governments and partners to conduct applied research and develop strategies to scale early learning and parenting programs.
-Currently, I am the Playful Learning and Innovation Impact Fellow (best title ever!) at the Federation of American Scientists, Research Affiliate at Yale Inclusion Economics, and Senior Fellow at Results for Development (R4D).
-From 2023-2025, I was embedded at USAID where I worked with staff and partners to expand play-based early childhood education programs.
+Currently, I am Senior Fellow at Results for Development (R4D) and Research Affiliate at Yale Inclusion Economics.
+From 2023-2025, as the Federation of American Scientists Playful Learning and Innovation Impact Fellow (best title ever!), I was embedded at USAID where I worked with staff and partners to expand play-based early childhood education programs.
 Earlier in my career, in roles at the World Bank, UNESCO, and OECD, I led analytical work and provided technical guidance to government officials, especially in Sub-Saharan Africa, to improve early childhood policies and programs.
 As a faculty member at the University of Pennsylvania, I taught and advised graduate students in international educational development for more than a decade.
 I live outside of Washington, DC with my husband, two daughters, and our Australian Labradoodle.